-Open Source for Products and Production is one of the big promises for our future and Circular Economy is one of our biggest challenges.
+Open Source for Products and Production is one of the big promises for our future.
+And the development of a sustainable Circular Economy is one of our biggest challenges.
 Let’s combine them and make them work with each other.

 Open source for hardware & design is an emerging trend.
 Similar to open-source-software in open-source-hardware source-files get shared openly in order to enable everybody to study, modify, build and redistribute existing projects.
 It is about new forms and patterns of innovation and collaboration.
 The field is still young and has still some major questions to solve.
 One is: How to create, publish and organize source-files for hardware for more connected and effective collaboration?

 Circular economy is an idea for a sustainable future and economy that thinks ecological and works without waste.
 Products, production and distribution are designed for 100% recycling and to protect the environment.
 To make this happen we have to reinvent many things including how we collaborate with each other.
 We need a lot more transparency and new ways to collaboratively create and share information about physical things: How to allow our complex economy to collaborate in circles?

 IPO brings the two questions together and asks: How to share information about physical objects to allow open collaboration and to enable a sustainable Circular Economy at the same time!
 Open Source supports Circularity.
 And Circular Economy ideas support the development of Open Source Hardware!

 IPO tables is about a simple software tool!
 The key idea is to take the Input – Process – Output-Model – that is widely used in system-analysis and life cycle assessment (LCA)/eco-management (e.g. ISO 14040) and bring it to the world of open-source-hardware documentation as an underlying standard.